MustafaMM/SENG/README.md

 Project
 - **Iteration 1**

-Source code to implement the necessary functionalities implemented for this iteration.
+Source code to implement the necessary functionalities realized for this iteration.